IngoScholtes/kdd2018-tutorial/docs/setup.md

 To complete the hands-on exercises, you will need a working `python 3.x` environment running on an operating system of your choice.
 For Windows, MacOS, and Linux users we recommend [Anaconda 5.2](https://www.anaconda.com/download/) distribution, an OpenSource `python` 3.6 distribution that comes pre-configured for data science and machine learning tasks.

+The only additional package that you may need for this tutorial is the package [markdown](https://pypi.org/project/Markdown/).
+We use it to produce nicely formatted output with the python skeleton files.
+You can just install it by typing:

+``pip install markdown``

 # Installing Visual Studio Code

 To complete the exercises, we highly recommend using the development environment [Visual Studio Code](https://code.visualstudio.com/Download), a platform-independent Open Source code editor available for Windows, MacOS, and Linux.
 Just download the installation file and run the setup.
 Once the installation has completed, run Visual Studio Code either by clicking the icon or by typing `code` in the terminal.